jamieandrews08/MachineLearning/2_Unsupervised_Learning/README.md

    - 'output/PCA',
    - 'output/ICA',
    - 'output/RP'
    - 'output/RF'

 FILENAME: **Q3_plot.py**
 - Plots the output of Q3_cluster.py
 - Utilizes data in the following locations:
    - 'output/PCA',
    - 'output/ICA',
    - 'output/RP'
    - 'output/RF'
 - Output is routed to the following locations:
-        'output/images/PCA'
+  - 'output/images/PCA'
-        'output/images/ICA'
+  - 'output/images/ICA'
-        'output/images/RP'
+  - 'output/images/RP'
-        'output/images/RF'
+  - 'output/images/RF'

 FILENAME: **Q4_ANN.py**
 - Creates neural network models using reduced data.
 Performs some exploratory plotting of NN outputs.
 - Utilizes data in the following locations:
-    - 'output/PCA',
+   - 'output/PCA'
-    - 'output/ICA',
+   - 'output/ICA'
    - 'output/RP'
    - 'output/RF'
 - Creates CSV output that is routed to the following locations:
-        'output/PCA'
+  - 'output/PCA'
-        'output/ICA'
+  - 'output/ICA'
-        'output/RP'
+  - 'output/RP'
-        'output/RF'
+  - 'output/RF'
-    Creates images that are routed to the following locations:
+- Creates images that are routed to the following locations:
-        'output/images/PCA'
+  - 'output/images/PCA'
-        'output/images/ICA'
+  - 'output/images/ICA'
-        'output/images/RP'
+  - 'output/images/RP'
-        'output/images/RF'
+  - 'output/images/RF'

 FILENAME: **Q5_cluster_ANN.py**
 - Performs clustering
 - Creates neural network models using clustered data
 - Performs some exploratory plotting of NN outputs.
 - Utilizes data in the following locations:
     - 'output/PCA',
     - 'output/ICA',
     - 'output/RP'
     - 'output/RF'
 - Creates CSV output that is routed to the following locations:
     - 'output/PCA'
     - 'output/ICA'
     - 'output/RP'
     - 'output/RF'
 - Creates images that are routed to the following locations:
-        'output/images/PCA'
+    - 'output/images/PCA'
-        'output/images/ICA'
+    - 'output/images/ICA'
-        'output/images/RP'
+    - 'output/images/RP'
-        'output/images/RF'
+    - 'output/images/RF'

 SUBDIRECTORY: **/output**
   - Storage location for CSV files generated by the python code performing analysis that are located in this directory.
   - Note that this subdirectory is empty, all output has been intentionally removed for the purposes of academic honesty.

 SUBDIRECTORY: **/output/images**
   - Storage location for graphs and plots created by Q*_plot.py files.
   - Note that this subdirectory is empty, all images have been intentionally removed for the purposes of academic honesty.

 If more information is needed please contact jandrew63@gatech.edu.